Parliament Protest Feb/Mar 2022 Official Information Act public releases

 Staff and resources

-Between 9 February and 13 March 2022, 392 Wellington District staff and 1802 Police staff from outside of Wellington District were intermittently deployed to police the protest.
-The 1802 total includes staff from Police National Headquarters and the Royal New Zealand Police College.
+Between 9 February and 13 March 2022, 392 deployments of staff from within the Wellington District and 1802 deployments of staff from outside of Wellington District were made to police the protest.
+The 1802 total includes deployments of staff from Police National Headquarters and the Royal New Zealand Police College.
+These numbers do not reflect individual officers, as officers may have undertaken one or more deployments during this period.

 On 2 March 2022 Police deployed approximately 620 officers for the operation to restore order and access to the area around Parliament.
 These officers were deployed in front-line and support roles.